Any time is a good time to set and manage goals, but the beginning of a new year is often a trigger for people to assess where they’re heading.

 Imagining yourself doing something in the future prepares your mind to take action in the way you’ve imagined it.
 When you pair that with picturing yourself making the right decision and linking it to your desired future outcome, you can overcome one of the primary reasons why people fail at motivating themselves – temporal discounting.

 Temporal discounting is the psychological phenomenon that makes pain or pleasure in the distant future seem less relevant than pain or pleasure that’s right here, in our faces at this moment.
-For example, people often abandon long-term plans in favor of more immediate reward in response to environmental cues or changes in their internal motivational state.
+For example, people often abandon long-term plans in favor of more immediate rewards in response to environmental cues or changes in their internal motivational state.
 They might want to cut back on sugar, but it’s difficult to say no in the moment when someone is offering a piece of cake.
 They might want to save for a deposit on a house, but the Black Friday sale, promising heavy discounts on a shiny new car is difficult to pass up.

 When you picture each choice you make at a decision point as part of a path that leads to what you want (contrasting that with the outcome you don’t want), you can overcome some of the effects of temporal discounting.
 This is important because you will make the pain or pleasure seem more real and important now by visualizing the link between small, repeated decision points.
 Keep important long-term outcomes front of mind – that one piece of cake may not seem like a big deal right now, but if you take the cake at each decision point, your health or weight-loss goals may be pushed further away.

-Download my tips here for effective visualization
+Download my tips here for effective visualization.

 If you’re working on goals for the New Year, you’re probably already familiar with common advice, such as making those goals clearly defined and actionable.
 It’s important to have a plan to get there, but that plan is more effective if you spend time visualizing your pathway.